mco-gh/quizaic/README.md

 export CLIENT_SECRET=<your-client-secret>
 ```

+You also need to add `http://localhost:8080/callback` under `APIs & Services` ->
+`Credentials` -> `Authorized redirect URIs`.

-With that setup, you should be able to test the web server locally with these commands:
+You should be able to test the web server locally now:

 ```bash
 cd website